slbailey/Retrovue/docs/components/plex-cli.md

 ## Overview

-This document describes the Plex CLI ingest functionality for Retrovue.
+This document describes the Plex CLI ingest functionality for RetroVue.
 The goal is to fetch one episode from Plex and upsert it into the content library with full metadata preservation and path mapping support.

 ## Goal

-Fetch a single episode from Plex Media Server and upsert it into the Retrovue content library with full metadata preservation and path mapping support.
+Fetch a single episode from Plex Media Server and upsert it into the RetroVue content library with full metadata preservation and path mapping support.

 ## Configuration